Torches

 Smith Little Torch

-There is also the Meco Midget Torch (available at Stuller, Otto Frei, Rio Grande, and other suppliers.
+The Meco Midget Torch is available at Stuller, Otto Frei, Rio Grande, and other suppliers.

 Gentec Torch